surniaulula/wpsso/readme.txt

 The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
 If your site requires additional plugin or service API integration, like WooCommerce shops, embedded video support, or advanced customization features, then you may want the Premium version for those additional features.

-* Customize additional values in the Document SSO metabox when editing posts, pages, custom post types, terms (categories and tags), custom post types, and user profiles:

-	* Customize Text
-		* Basic Product Information
-			* Product Brand
-			* Product Price and Currency
-			* Product Availability
-			* Product Condition
-			* Product Material
-			* Product Color
-			* Product Target Gender
-			* Product Size
-			* Product Weight (kg)
-			* Product SKU
-			* Product MPN
-			* Product ISBN
-	* Priority Media
-		* Facebook / Open Graph and Default Media
-			* Priority Video Information
-				* Include Preview Images
-				* Maximum Videos
-				* Video Size
-				* or Video URL
-				* Video Name / Title
-				* Video Description
-		* Pinterest Pin It
-			* Image ID
-			* or Image URL
-		* Twitter Card
-			* Image ID
-			* or Image URL
-		* Schema JSON-LD Markup / Rich Results
-			* Maximum Images
-			* Image ID
-			* or Image URL

-* Optionally upscale small images from the Media Library for social sharing and Schema markup.

-* Automatically validate all image minimum / maximum dimensions and aspect ratios.

-* Render shortcodes and blocks for accurate description texts and embedded video detection.

-* Additional Facebook, Open Graph, Rich Pin meta tags and Schema markup for videos and e-Commerce products.

 * Support for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube in content text.

 * Twitter [Player Card](https://dev.twitter.com/cards/types/player) for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube.

+* Optionally upscale small images from the Media Library for social sharing and Schema markup.

 * URL shortening with Bitly, DLMY.App, Google, Ow.ly, TinyURL, or YOURLS.

-* Integrates with services and 3rd party plugins for additional image, video, e-Commerce product details, SEO settings, and more.

-* The following integration modules are provided with the Premium plugin, and are automatically loaded when the supported services are required or 3rd party plugins detected.
+* Integrates with 3rd party plugins and services for additional image, video, eCommerce product details, SEO settings, etc. The following modules are included with the Premium version, and are automatically loaded if/when the supported plugins and/or services are required.

 	* **Integration with 3rd Party Plugins:**